 When placed in the hot stone, the top section will still be cold and look undercooked, while simultaneously, the lower crust will soon thaw and cook at a normal pace.
 Thus, though deceived, your pizza crust will become burnt underneath.

-We’ll advise you to always thaw your pizza crust and only put it in the oven when it has reached room temperature.
+We’ll advise you always to thaw your pizza crust and only put it in the oven when it has reached room temperature.

 Pizza dough hydration means the water-to-flour ratio.
 The higher the hydration is, the more time a pizza will need to cook.

 Hydration level does not significantly affect pizza cooking in a wood or gas oven.
-Whether it’s 60% or 80% hydration, the pizza will cook under 60 seconds, and you’ll have to monitor it carefully.
+Whether it’s 60% or 80% hydration, the pizza will cook in under 60 seconds, and you’ll have to monitor it carefully.

 Pizza toppings are the tastiest but most annoying when you overload your pizza.
 Pizza lovers often lose their pizza by burning it because of many toppings and sauces to secure more flavors.